About Me

 Sept 2022 - May 2023 | Ithaca, NY

 I developed upon 2D and 3D simulations modelling the magnetohydrodynamic flow of ablating plasma.
 I used Fortran 90 to simulate magnetic fields ablating solid aluminum and manipulating the resulting plasma into a coherent jet.
-I utilized explicit concurrent programming in the simulation over 32 space cells (over 32 computing cores) with interacting boundaries to reduce simulation runtime from 1 week to 5 hours.
+I utilized explicit concurrent programming in the simulation over 32 space cells with interacting boundaries to reduce simulation runtime from 1 week to 5 hours.

 • Undergrad Research Assistant @ Fuchs Group